genesiscommunitysuccess/docs/docs/04_tutorials/03_quick-guides/03_loading-feed-data/01_loading-feed-data.md

 ## Source data
 ### A simple example
-The simplest example of a source file would a csv, where row 1 would always be the headers.
+The simplest example of a source file would be a csv, where row 1 would always be the headers.
 These headers could directly be mapped to fields in your application’s database.
 For example
 ```bash
 INSTRUMENT,QUANTITY,TRADEPRICE,DATE